ddanier/nur/README.md

 * [Builtin commands](https://www.nushell.sh/commands/)
 * [Modules](https://www.nushell.sh/book/modules.html)

+## Switching to `nur`

+Switching to `nur` on a large project or when having many projects can be some hassle.
+As of this the recommended workflow is:

+1. Create a `nurfile` including all the original tasks but still calling your old task runner
+   (All devs can then either use the old task runner or `nur`)
+2. Gradually convert your tasks to be written in `nu` shell script inside the generated `nurfile`
+3. When everything is ready, remove the old task runner config and use `nur` from this day forward 👍

+To simplify this progress I have created a [`nurify`](scripts/nurify.nu) script to generate a `nurfile` from many existing task runners.
+You can use this to simplify the first step. `nurify` is written in `nu` shell script, so you need to use `nu` for this to work.

+Usage: Put `nurify.nu` into your `NU_LIB_DIRS`, for example by using `cp nurify.nu $env.NU_LIB_DIRS.0`.
+Then update your `nu` config script by adding `use nurify.nu` (you may use `vim $nu.config-path` to edit this file).

+*Pull requests to add additional task/command runners to `nurify` are very much welcome!*

 ## Why I built `nur` + some history

 For me `nur` is the next logical step after I created `b5`. `b5` is based on running bash code and